Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	1. Fix the bug that catalog not update properly after insert a new chapter -- finished
 	2. Fix the bug that insert chapter add the last step causing inserting position locate at former chapter -- finished
+	3. Fix the bug that cannot insert chapter at the last chapter -- finished

 ---